 Titan parsley is a neat, compact plant with small leaves packed with flavor.
 This adaptable parsley is a biennial and will need to be sown every two years for a consistent supply.
 It is easy to grow and has low maintenance needs and few disease or pest issues.
 Learning how to grow Titan parsley will make it easier to add this herb to your culinary cupboard.

 The delicately noded leaves of Titan parsley almost resemble coriander (cilantro) but have a deeper green hue.
 Also, the smell and flavor are nothing like coriander but have a clean, almost grassy, taste and aroma.
 Plants can grow 14 inches (35 cm.) tall and have erect, slender stems.
-You can grow this parsley variety in United States Department of Agriculture zones 5-9.
+You can grow this parsley variety in USDA zones 5 through 9.

 If allowed to bolt, the plant produces tiny, airy white flowers that are attractive to bees and some butterflies.